Puma-100/Final-Project/Sport_and_Outdoors_5_NLP/README.md

+# Nature Language Preprocessing
-This Folder contains Sport_and_Outdoors Category NL Preprocessing for amazon reviews
+This Folder contains Sport_and_Outdoors Category NL Preprocessing for Amazon reviews